CIP or new patent application?

 Option 2: CIP

 Pros: earlier priority date for original subject matter

 The line between old and new subject matter can be blurry especially if the new content is closely related to the original disclosure.
 Borderline claim limitations that straddle both old and new subject matter can be written or amended to be more clearly supported by the original disclosure if an earlier priority date is desired (e.g., to pre-date potential prior art references).
 Obviously, flexibility of claim language might not be an option if the new subject matter is quite different from the original disclosure.

-Key Factors in Deciding Between CIP vs. Independent Application
+Key Factors in Deciding Between CIP or New Patent Application

 Based on the above pros and cons, the following key factors emerge in making the difficult decision of filing a CIP versus a stand-alone application:

 - Timing – i.e., whether one year has passed from the publication date of the potential parent application;

 - Similarity of new subject matter to the original disclosure; and